WatStudios/The-Wat-Mod/README.md

 So you may see 001, 002, 003...
 017 but I will show you how to use them.

-But then and click open workspace then navigate the the folder it was made in called cateningpart4 double click wat.mcreator and it's done!

 ![Image](https://github.com/users/WatStudios/projects/1/assets/159730338/c014cde8-99d5-4bbb-85c8-7c24040991b9)

 First Get 7zip then select all the .001 to .017 files